SivaaB/gdsc_council_application/docs/I. Events/Intro_to_Cloud_Computing.md

 - Laptop with internet connectivity.
 - Web browser (preferably Google Chrome or Mozilla Firefox).
 - A valid email address to create accounts on cloud platforms.
+- Credit Card Details to signup for AWS.

 ## 🚀 **Workshop Outline**